 Register • Value Direction Description SPC_PCII EATURES 2120 r PCI feature register.
-Holds the installed features and options as a biffield, so the return value must be masked with one of the masks below to get information about one certain feature.
-PCIBIT_MULTI 1 Is set if the Op Is set if the Option Multiple Recording / Multiple Replay is installed. · PCIBIT_DIGITAL 2 Is set if the Option Digital Inputs / Digital Outputs is installed. · PCIBIT_GATE 32 Is set if the Option Gated Sampling / Gated Replay is installed.
+Holds the installed features and options as a bitfield, so the masked with one of the masks below to get information about one certain feature.
+PCIBIT_MULTI 1 Is set if the Option Multiple Recording / Multiple Replay is installed. · PCIBIT_DIGITAL 2 Is set if the Op Is set if the Option Digital Inputs / Digital Outputs is installed. · PCIBIT_GATE 32 Is set if the Option Gated Sampling / Gated Replay is installed.
 PCIBIT_SYNC 512 Is set if the Option Synchronization is installed for that certain board, regardless what kind of synchronization you use.
 Boards without this option cannot be synchronized with other boards. • PCIBIT_TIMESTAMP 1024 Is set if the Option Timestamp is installed.
 PCIBIT_STARHUB 2048 Is set on the board, that carrys the starhub piggy-back module.
 This flag is set in addition to the PCIBIT_SYNC flag mentioned above.
 If on no synchronized board the starhub option is installed, the boards are synchronized with the cascading option. • PCIBIT_XIO 8192 Is set if the Op Is set if the Option Extra I/O is installed.